 Terry had already announced his international retirement from England duty prior to the hearing getting under way, arguing the FA had made his position “untenable”.

-Prior to the verdict, the FA’s independent four-man commission had heard evidence from Terry and Ferdinand, as well as supportive testimony from Ashley Cole, who also gave evidence in court.
+Prior to the verdict, the FA’s independent four-man commission had heard evidence from Terry and Ferdinand themselves, as well as supportive testimony from Ashley Cole, who also gave evidence in court.